 In 2016, the Kansas City Smart and Connected City project was launched.
 This $15.7 million-dollar public-private partnership (P3) put Kansas City on the worldwide smart city map.
 Later that same year, EyeVerify would be acquired by Ant Financial (Alibaba) for $105 million, creating Think Big’s first exit.
 Think Big Foundation was renamed the Kansas City Social innovation Center, led by Kari Keefe.
 Think Big also launched Smart City Tech Summit, an innovation-focused smart technology conference.

 In 2017, Think Big won the “Emmy of Innovation Awards”, the Gold Edison Award, for its smart city innovation work.
 We also announced the sale of Think Big Coworking to Plexpod, exiting the coworking space as an operator, but not as a community builder or consultant.
 Also in 2017, Think Big helped create its first Labs company, Homebase, led by Blake Miller.
 The Kansas City Social Innovation Center serves approximately 600 youth in the Mayor James Hire KC Youth Program managed by KCSIC.

 In 2018, Think Big launched Think Big Labs, a smart city and civic technology focused public-private partnership innovation lab.

-Through our specialized consulting services, Think Big Labs program and Think Big Network, we build smart cities, design and implement smart technologies, and help entrepreneurs and innovators create fresh solutions to the world’s toughest challenges by accelerating technology commercialization powered by human centered design principles.
-We brings people, ideas, processes and opportunities together to create more vibrant, smarter, globally connected high impact communities, ultimately creating jobs and economic growth.
+Through our specialized consulting services, Think Big Labs program and Think Big Network, we build smart cities, design and implement smart technologies, and help entrepreneurs and innovators create fresh solutions to the world’s toughest challenges by accelerating technology commercialization powered by human-centered design principles.
+We bring people, ideas, processes and opportunities together to create more vibrant, smarter, globally connected high impact communities, ultimately creating jobs and economic growth.